svilupp/svilupp.github.io/scratchpad/genai_mini_tasks_youtube_summary.md

 ```

-For a nicer display, I would recommend using Julia Markdown `Markdown.parse(msg.content)` or just copy it to a separate window in VSCode `clipboard(msg.content)`
+For a nicer display, I would recommend using Julia Markdown `Markdown.parse(msg.content)` or just copying it to a separate window in VSCode `clipboard(msg.content)`

 All this in just a few seconds!
 Yeah, this video sounds interesting, I should probably watch it! 😃